 It is absolutely vital that each and every one of us is honest and acknowledges the pressures and strains of our profession; that we see mental health issues not as sources of shame, but as potential occupational hazards that put not only ourselves at risk, but the patients we care for.
 I should have spoken up sooner.

 For every doctor, especially our juniors, it is important to understand that mental health and emotional issues are nothing to be embarrassed about or ashamed of.
 They are important and need acknowledgement and treatment.
 We need to support each other and make this message abundantly clear.

 If I had not been interrupted, I would have died 30 years ago.
 Luckily for me, that didn’t happen.
 Now I find myself a College President.
 If you feel now the way I did 30 years ago, seek help and support as soon as you can.
 Speak out.
 Who knows where you might end up.

-Professor Steve Robson is President of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists, and is a member of the Australian Medical Association Federal Council.
+Professor Steve Robson is former President of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists, and is a member of the Australian Medical Association Federal Council.